ontio/documentation/pro-website-docs/docs-en/ontpass/ontpass-auth.md

-### Step 4: Submit Certification to TrustAnchor Source
+### Step 4: Submit Certification to TrustAnchor

-After Requester selects the TrustAnchor authentication service in the ONTPass certification market, it needs to submit the authentication data to TrustAnchor.
-TrustAnchor then authenticates the identity, issues the verifiable claim, deposits basic information of the verifiable claim, and passes it to ONTPass through end-to-end encrypted transmission
+After Requester selects the TrustAnchor authentication service in the ONTPass certification market, Requester needs to submit the authentication data to TrustAnchor.
+TrustAnchor will then authenticates the identity, issues the verifiable claim, deposits basic information of the verifiable claim, and passes it to ONTPass through end-to-end encrypted transmission

 - [Access Global Identity Authentication](http://pro-docs.ont.io/#/docs-cn/ontpass/ONTTA)

-### Step 5: Get certification results
+### Step 5: Get Authentication Results

-After TrustAnchor completes the user's information authentication and issues a verifialbe claim, the verifiable claim is sent to ONTPass.
+After TrustAnchor completes the user's information authentication and issues a verifialbe claim, the verifiable claim will then be sent to ONTPass.
 ONTPass pushes the signed verifialbe claim to Requester based on the callback address previously registered by Requester.

 When the information is called back, the ONTPass platform will bring the signature corresponding to its own ONT ID.
 Requester can verify the signature, as well as the credibility and the non-tamperable features of the callback request.